DFE-Digital/academy-transfers-technical-documentation/README.md

 # Technical Documentation

-This project uses the [Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build technical documentation using a GOV.UK style.
+This project uses the [Tech Docs Template][template], which is a [Middleman template][mmt] that enables us to build technical documentation using a GOV.UK style.

-You’re welcome to use the template even if your service isn’t considered part of GOV.UK, but your site or service must not:

-- identify itself as being part of GOV.UK
-- use the crown or GOV.UK logotype in the header
-- use the GDS Transport typeface
-- suggest that it’s an official UK government website if it’s not

-👉 To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].
+👉 To find out more about setting up and managing content for this website, see the [Tech Docs Template documentation][tdt-docs].

 ## Before you start